RenYang-home/HLVC/README.md

 @inproceedings{yang2020Learning,
-  title={Learning for Video Compression with Hierarchical Quality and Recurrent Enhancement}, author={Yang, Ren and Mentzer, Fabian and Van Gool, Luc and Timofte, Radu}, booktitle={Proceedings of the IEEE Conference on Computer Vision and Pattern Recognition (CVPR)}, year={2020}
+  title={Learning for Video Compression with Hierarchical Quality and Recurrent Enhancement}, author={Yang, Ren and Mentzer, Fabian and Van Gool, Luc and Timofte, Radu}, booktitle={Proceedings of the IEEE/CVF Conference on Computer Vision and Pattern Recognition (CVPR)}, year={2020}
 }
 ```